paulocv/networks-cg/README.md

-# networks-cg
+# Networks for testing Coarse-Graining methods

-A repository of networks for benchmarking network coarse-graining methods
+A repository of networks for benchmarking network coarse-graining methods.

+# Usage

+Networks with no coarse-graining are located in the [micro_networks](/micro_networks) subdirectory.